cypherpunk-academy/2064/en/047_2064_Special_Command.md

 It was 5:45.
 Fortunato sat down alone in the living room of the beach apartment and turned a magic cube.
-He listened to a soft sound of a prolonged vehicle.
+He heard the soft sound of a vehicle outside.
-He rose, went to the front door and opened it quietly.
+He rose, went to the front door, and opened it quietly.
 Seven men from a task force entered the apartment fully equipped with assault rifles at the ready.
-The last one carried two big medicine cases.
+The last one carried two large medicine cases.
 Fortunato led them quietly up the stairs.

 Fortunato to the group leader: "Right is Lasse.
 Left Sigur.
-Lasse is in deep sleep, I gave him gas.
+Lasse is in a deep sleep, I gave him gas.
 Sigur sleeps normally."

 The group leader quietly opened the right door and made a sign to the last soldier.
 He carried the medicine cases into the room.
 He knelt next to Lasse and checked his breath and pulse.
 Then he turned Lasse's head to the side and put some kind of vaccination gun on the back of his head.
 He closed his eyes and pulled the trigger.
-Another short, dangerous-sounding "Plick", he put the pistol to one side, wiped away with a small cloth the blood that came out of the tiny wound.
+Another short, dangerous-sounding "Plick," he put the pistol to one side, wiped away with a small cloth the blood that came out of the tiny wound.
 He stuck wound glue on the spot.
 Then he reached into the suitcase and pulled out a hand-sized device with a screen.
-He turned it on, pulled out two antennas and briefly observed the pulsating signals that appeared on the screen.
+He turned it on, pulled out two antennas, and briefly observed the pulsating signals that appeared on the screen.
 He gave the squad leader a sign that everything was okay.

 The group leader turned to Sigur's door and counted down from three with his fingers.
-At zero, the first soldier entered the door and four more stormed into the room with a loud roar.
+At zero, the first soldier entered the door, and four more stormed into the room with a loud roar.
 Two soldiers brutally turned Sigur on his stomach and fixed his arms behind his back with plastic cuffs.
 One soldier held his weapon directly to Sigur's head, another held a strong lamp in his face.
 Sigur blinked his eyes.